 South of the Rotes Rathaus, the Nikolaiviertel takes you on a journey back in time to medieval Berlin.
 The enchanting reconstructed quarter around the Nikolaiviertel features idyllic alleys and picturesque ambience.
 The Ephraim Palace shows exhibitions on Berlin's history, and the Knoblauchhaus, which has been closed for renovation, offers an exciting insight into the upper class world of the Berlin of yesteryear.

 The DDR Museum takes you back to the time of German division, bringing you up close and personal to the life and everyday culture of the GDR.
 It is located on Unter den Linden, not far from the Rotes Rathaus underground station.
-Experience fascinating water worlds in the AquaDom, the largest free-standing cylindrical aquarium in the world.

 The next stop is the famous Alexanderplatz, today a bustling city centre with shopping malls, restaurants and cinemas.
 Make sure to pass by the World Time Clock, where you will find the names of 146 cities.
 In the Menschen Museum you can gain a deep insight into the structure of the human body by viewing the plastinates in true-to-life poses.
 And you won't believe your eyes at the Museum of Optical Illusions in the Illuseum Berlin.